aronfothi/Cloud2BIM/README.md

 # Cloud2BIM Async Web Service

-A FastAPI-based web service that processes 3D point cloud files (PTX or XYZ format) and a YAML configuration to generate structured BIM models in IFC format.
+A FastAPI-based web service that processes 3D point cloud files (PTX, XYZ, or PLY format) and a YAML configuration to generate structured BIM models in IFC format.
 Based on the open-source [Cloud2BIM](https://github.com/aronfothi/Cloud2BIM) project, this service segments building elements such as slabs, walls, and openings, and returns both an IFC file and a point-to-element index mapping.

 ---

 ## 🚀 Features

-* Accepts `.ptx` and `.xyz` point cloud formats
+* Accepts `.ptx`, `.xyz`, and `.ply` point cloud formats
+* Automatically converts multiple point cloud files to PLY format for processing
 * Uses Cloud2BIM segmentation logic
 * Asynchronous processing with job tracking
 * YAML-based configurable pipeline